 School bus regulations: A school bus may stop and display a stop sign and/or flashing red lights when dropping off passengers.
 On a two-way road, drivers traveling in either direction must stop until the school bus no longer displays this signage.

-Mail carriers: Contrary to popular belief, mail carriers don’t have any special rights to usage of public roadway.
+Mail carriers: Contrary to popular belief, mail carriers don’t have any special rights to the usage of public roadways.

 Protect your rights after a complicated traffic incident.
 Contact our legal team for guidance.